iam-adss/sql_project_data/README.md

 2. To narrow the search I strictly excluded NULL values from the query

 3. Conduct a LEFT JOIN to the company_dim table as it consist the list of the companies.
 This is doable with the job postings table as they have a relation with company_id

-4. Identify the salary average
+4. Identify the salary average range

 ```sql